HugoWLA/Risky_Loan_Resampling/README.md

 * Predict: Once the model has been fit or "trained" to the data we can use the trained model to predict new data.
 When the model is given new data that's similar enough to the data that previoulsy recieved it can predict the outcome for that data.

-Methods used to aqcuire resampled data where 'RandomOverSampler' and 'LogisticRegression'.
+Methods used to aqcuire resampled data where `RandomOverSampler` and `LogisticRegression`.
 The purpose of using 'RandomOverSampler' is to randomly select instances of the minority class and add the to the training set until we have balanced the majority and minority classes.
 'LogisticRegression' is a classification algorithm.
 It is designed to predict discrete ourtcomes therefor we can use it to make predictions by analyzing available data.
 When presented with a new sample of data the model mathimatically determines the probability of the sample belonging